 Greetings, fellow geeks!
 I hope to occasionally find time to write blog posts that are hopefully meaningful to others.
 Like many other vCampus customers, I consider myself to be working deep in the trenches where we oftentimes must supplement the OSIsoft offerings with some of our own patchwork code to provide a more comprehensive solution, or even just a simple workaround to our own customers.
 It’s in the spirit of finding such solutions that I would dedicate my own blogs.

 My inaugural blog will cover the topic of time.
-Or more so, the resolution of time as it may be on a client front-end and how that may differ from what might be coming from a backend PI server.
+Or more so, the resolution of time as it may be on a client front-end and how that may differ from what might be coming from a backend PI Data Archive.
 This topic may be particularly relevant to anyone needing to work with sub-second data.

 A couple years back I had a gnarly 3-day bug hunt trying to find out why the AFTime value coming back from a PI Point didn’t exactly match the start time from a GetValues call.
 Some info about my environment: I was testing on my 64-bit Windows 7 desktop against an AFAttribute using the PI Point data reference.
 The PI Point was interpolated, i.e. not stepped.
 I would set the end of the time range to AFTime.Now, and set the start to 8 hours before the end.
 And for reasons that shall remain undisclosed, I was checking that the passed start time (now minus 8 hours) was exactly equal to the first returned timestamp for the PI Point over that time range.

 I was quite surprised to find out that they weren’t exactly the same – when I thought they should be.
-In fact, it took me over 2.5 days to find that much out.
+In fact, it took me over two-and-a-half days to find that much out.
 The fact that they weren’t equal was slightly obscured as I initially dumped out the UtcSeconds for the timestamps.
 What I first discovered was something like:

 Hey, those look equal to me.
 How about you?
 But something still wasn’t right, so I had to dig deeper.
 I decided to chop off the whole number portion of UtcSeconds and focus on the decimal portion.